oranga tamariki & youth service

 You also need to:

-• work with the social worker or transition worker to make sure the YS and OT plans align
+- work with the social worker or transition worker to make sure the Youth Service and Oranga Tamariki plans align

 Make sure the Youth Service plan aligns with the transition plan